 Singh Research Group

 - Immuno-engineering: Develop ex vivo immune tissues by integrating immune cells, biomaterials, cell adhesion and cell-matrix interactions, tissue mechanics, transport and fluid flow.
 These engineered ex vivo immune organs have application in immunity, cancer, infections, and inflammation.

-Research in Singh laboratory is supported by the generous support from the National Institute of Health (The National Institute of Allergy and Infectious Diseases ; National Cancer Institute), Department of Defense, National Science Foundation, Leukemia and Lymphoma Society, WCM SPORE initiative, WCM-CU Seed, and Cornell Animal Health Center.
+Research in Singh laboratory is supported by the generous support from the National Institute of Health (The National Institute of Allergy and Infectious Diseases ; National Cancer Institute), Department of Defense, National Science Foundation, Leukemia and Lymphoma Society, WCM Prostate Cancer SPORE initiative, WCM-CU Seed, and Cornell Animal Health Center.

 4/2018 Apoorva's research paper with Lymphatic-on-chip like characteristics published in Cell Reports -"How Biophysical Forces Regulate Human B Cell Lymphomas".
 Congrats to all members of the team!!

 4/2018 Congrats to Singh lab Ph.D. students Regan Stephenson and Tibra Wheeler on receiving National Science Foundation (NSF) Graduate Research Fellowships!
 Very proud moment for the lab!

 3/2018 Singh recieved a 3M Non-Tenured Faculty Award!

 2/2018 Huge congrats to Singh lab!
 Prof. Singh awarded a new $2M NIH-R01 grant from NIAID to develop biomaterials-based immune organoids and study epigenetics of immune system.
 The grant will support reseach from 2018-2023.